 Medicines will be stored strictly in accordance with product instructions - paying particular note to temperature and in the original container in which dispensed.
-Pupils know where their medication is stored and are able to access them immediately or where relevant know who holds the key.
-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline auto injectors are always readily available and not locked away.
+Pupils know where their medication is stored and access is always available.
+Medicines such as adrenalin auto injectors and asthma inhalers are labelled and always readily available in the Thorp Office.

 A few medicines require refrigeration.
-They will be kept in a clean storage container, clearly labelled, and stored in the Reception office refrigerator, which is not accessible to pupils.
+They will be kept in a clean storage container, clearly labelled, and stored in the Thorp Office refrigerator, which is not accessible to pupils.
 A temperature log of the refrigerator will be taken during the period of storage.